la2050/archive/_organizations/the-l-a-fort.md

     - 'http://maker.good.is/myLA2050create/projects/theLAFort.html'
   year_submitted:
     - '2014'
-title: The L.A.
-Fort
-extrapolated_project_ids:
+original_project_ids:
   - '4102218'
-project_titles_from_extrapolated_project_ids:
+original_project_titles:
   - 'The L.A.
 Fort: Maintain Collective Autonomy for the Arts in Los Angeles'
-original_project_titles:
+extrapolated_project_ids:
+  - '4102218'
+extrapolated_project_titles:
   - 'The L.A.
 Fort: Maintain Collective Autonomy for the Arts in Los Angeles'
-original_project_ids:
-  - '4102218'
-maker_image_id: '22797'
-maker_image_file_name: 1836681_290007847815931_949505580_o(1).jpg

 ---